X-Men Origins: Wolverine: Plot

 In 1845, James Howlett, a boy living in the Northwest Territories, witnesses his father's murder by groundskeeper Thomas Logan.
 Rage activates the boy's mutation: bone claws that protrude from his knuckles, and he impales Thomas, who reveals that he is James' biological father before dying.
 James flees with Thomas' other son, Victor Creed, James' elder half-brother, who has sharp claw nails and a healing factor mutation like James.
 They spend the next century fighting in the American Civil War, both World Wars, and the Vietnam War.
 In Vietnam, the increasingly violent Victor attempts to rape a Vietnamese woman and kills a senior officer who tries to stop him.
 James returns to Victor and rushes to defend him.
 The pair is sentenced to execution by firing squad, which they survive.
 Major William Stryker offers them membership in Team X, a group of mutants including marksman Agent Zero, katana-wielding mercenary Wade Wilson, teleporter John Wraith, super-strong and invulnerable Fred Dukes, and technopath Chris Bradley.
 They join the team for a few missions, with James using the alias Logan, but Victor and half of the group's lack of self-control and empathy causes Logan to leave.

-Six years later, Logan works as a logger in Canada, where he lives with his girlfriend Kayla Silverfox.
+In 1985, Logan works as a logger in Canada, where he lives with his girlfriend Kayla Silverfox.
 Stryker and Zero approach Logan, reporting that Wade and Bradley have been killed, revealing someone is targeting the team.
 Logan refuses to rejoin Stryker, but after finding Kayla's bloodied body in the woods, he realizes that Victor is responsible.
-He finds Victor at a bar and loses the subsequent fight.
+He finds Victor at a bar but loses the subsequent fight.
 Stryker explains that Victor has gone rogue and offers Logan a way to become strong enough to get his revenge.
 Logan undergoes a painful operation to reinforce his skeleton with adamantium, a virtually indestructible metal.
 Stryker orders that Logan's memory be erased so he can be used as their personal weapon, but Logan overhears and escapes to a nearby farm, where an elderly couple takes him in.
 Zero kills the couple the following morning and tries to kill Logan, but Logan takes down Zero's helicopter, killing him as he swears to kill both Stryker and Victor.